berkeley-stat159/project-lambda/README.md

 3. Code depends on an internally provided python module module called `stat159lambda`.
 Ensure this module is on your python path with `export PYTHONPATH='<absolute-path-to-repository>/project-lambda/code'`.
 For example, `export PYTHONPATH='/Users/alondaks/project-lambda/code'`.
 We strongly encourage adding your export statement to your `.bashrc` while running this project to ensure the environement variable is defined in all shells.

+## Running tests
+To run python unit tests: `make test` from the top level project directory.

 ## How to run code and analysis
 Please run the follow make commands in order from top to bottom from within the top level project directory.